Structural properties of biclique graphs and the distance formula

 Intersection graphs of certain special subgraphs of a general graph have been studied extensively.
-It can be mentioned the line graphs (intersection graphs of the edges of a graph), the interval graphs (intersection graphs of intervals of a line), and in particular, the clique graphs (intersection graphs of the cliques of a graph) \cite{BoothLuekerJCSS1976,BrandstadtLeSpinrad1999,EscalanteAMSUH1973,FulkersonGrossPJM1965, GavrilJCTSB1974, LehotJA1974,McKeeMcMorris1999}.
+We can mention line graphs (intersection graphs of the edges of a graph), interval graphs (intersection graphs of subpaths of a path), and in particular, clique graphs (intersection graphs of the cliques of a graph) \cite{BoothLuekerJCSS1976,BrandstadtLeSpinrad1999,EscalanteAMSUH1973,FulkersonGrossPJM1965, GavrilJCTSB1974, LehotJA1974,McKeeMcMorris1999}.

-The \emph{clique graph} of $G$, denoted by $K(G)$, is the intersection graph of the family of all cliques of $G$.
+The \textit{clique graph} of $G$, denoted by $K(G)$, is the intersection graph of the family of all cliques of $G$.
 Clique graphs were introduced by Hamelink in~\cite{HamelinkJCT1968} and characterized in~\cite{RobertsSpencerJCTSB1971}.
 It was proved in~\cite{Alc'onFariaFigueiredoGutierrez2006} that the clique graph recognition problem is NP-Complete.

-The \emph{biclique graph} of a graph $G$, denoted by $KB(G)$, is the intersection graph of the family of all bicliques of $G$.
-It was defined and characterized in~\cite{GroshausSzwarcfiterJGT2010}.
-However, no polynomial time algorithm is known for recognizing biclique graphs.

-Bicliques were studied in many contexts.
-Depending on the context and the author, bicliques are defined in different ways: induced or not induced subgraphs, maximal or not, etc. All of them are rather natural and clearly justified.
-In our work, we consider bicliques as being maximal bipartite complete induced subgraphs.
+Bicliques have been studied in many contexts.
+Depending on the context and the author, bicliques are defined in different ways: induced or not induced subgraphs, maximal or not, etc. (\cite{extra3,extra4,extra5,extra7,extra1,extra6,extra2}).
+All of them are rather natural and clearly justified.
+In our work, we consider bicliques as being maximal induced complete bipartite subgraphs.